danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 # 2. Use cases

 RIOT is a general purpose IoT operating system for low-end devices, such as those described in [1].
+These devices have a low memory footprint - kilobytes rather than megabytes - and an extremely low memory footprint of a few kilobytes in certain applications.
 As such, RIOT targets separate use cases from embedded Linux.
 Below is a comprehensive, but non-exclusive list of RIOT use cases, including the general requirements placed on the devices for each one.

 These requirements demonstrate the need for RIOT to support an extremely large number of hardware configurations: various microcontrollers bundled with